When to use AI agents (and when not to)

 What is an AI agent and how is it different from a chatbot?

-A chatbot responds to a single message with a single response — it doesn't take action, use tools, or plan across multiple steps.
+A chatbot responds to a single message with a single response.
+It doesn't take action, use tools, or plan across multiple steps.
 An AI agent can use tools (search, APIs, databases), make multi-step plans, check results, and decide what to do next autonomously.
 The key difference is whether it acts or just talks.

 When should I use an AI agent instead of RPA?